CarlosPriddy3/KMeansColorSegmentation/README.md

 This was a program I wrote before I had changed majors to Computer Science as part of a research project at Fort Valley State University
 The program was one of the very first projects I had ever worked on.
 As such it is extremely inefficient and clumsily written.
+GUI was written by my colleage Eddie Priddy.

 KMeansColorSegmentation